Current healthcare delivery options aimed at Rwanda’s underserved populations, such as mobile clinics, are often sporadic and inconsistent.

 Joseph has led the clinic’s efforts ever since, skillfully and diligently treating the many patients who visit his clinic daily.

-“OneFamilyHealth not only gives entrepreneurial people like me a chance to fill their dreams and potential but also [helps] our country, which at this point surely needs as many rural health posts as we can get.”
+“OneFamilyHealth not only gives entrepreneurial people like me a chance to fulfill their dreams and potential but also [helps] our country, which at this point surely needs as many rural health posts as we can get.”

 Joseph Rurangira, Head Nurse, Ruhuha Health Post–